 The District was created by the legislature of the State of Florida in 1967 to establish and operate a hospital in Monroe County, Florida for the people of the District, which extends south of the Seven Mile Bridge to and including the City of Key West.
 The Enabling Act provides for a Board of Commissioners, appointed by the Governor, of nine (9) members to govern the District.
-Two (2) of the Board members terms expired in September, 2015 and one Board member term expired in September, 2016, and continue to serve until re-appointed or successors are appointed.
-In addition, there were two vacant Board positions awaiting appointment.
+Two (2) of the Board members terms expired in September, 2017 and continue to serve until re-appointed or successors are appointed.
+In addition, there was one vacant Board position awaiting appointment.
 The board members receive no compensation for their services.

 The Board of Commissioners of the District is also authorized by its Enabling Act to levy ad valorem taxes sufficient for the purposes and needs of the District.
 This authorization is limited to two mills per year of the county-assessed valuation of the property within the District.
-The District's 2016 final, before Value Adjustment Board, total taxable value was \$9,953,463,744, giving the District the ability to levy ad valorem taxes up to \$19,906,927.
+The District's 2017 final, before Value Adjustment Board, total taxable value was \$10,697,069,695, giving the District the ability to levy ad valorem taxes up to \$21,394,139.
 The Board strives to limit the economic cost of operations to the people of the District.
-As a result, there was no levy of ad valorem taxes during the fiscal year 2016.
+As a result, there was no levy of ad valorem taxes during the fiscal year 2017.